 Causes of Measles in Baby?

-Measles usually is caused due to being infected by the virus from another carrier or through the air.
-Since rubeola is extremely contagious, anybody who is infected and sneezes in the air, effectively releases the virus, making it airborne.
+Measles is a contagious diseases, and is usually caused by coming in close contact with someone already infected by the virus (a carrier) or through the air.
+Anybody who is infected and sneezes in the air, effectively releases the virus, making it airborne.
 It can survive for a good few hours, enough to infect somebody else.

 If you share a room or meet someone for a few minutes and they end up having measles, there is a good chance you will have measles, too.
 This could be at your doctor’s clinic, inside a bus, at the school, or any other place.
 Failure of immunization further increases this risk up to 90% of contracting measles from somebody else.

-Which Babies Are At The Higher Risk of Getting Measles
+Which Babies Are at a Higher Risk of Getting Measles

 If your baby has not been vaccinated against measles, the risk of contracting it is quite high.